solana-foundation/developer-content/content/cookbook/tokens/get-token-mint.md

 ---
-title: How to get a token mint
+title: How to Get a Token Mint
 sidebarSortOrder: 3
 description:
-  "Learn how to retrieve Solana token mint information, including supply, authority, and decimals.
-Essential for token management and analysis in your dApps."
+  "Learn how to retrieve Solana token mint information, including supply, authority, and decimals."
 ---

 In order to get the current supply, authority, or decimals a token has, you will